Kaapeine/ModelMakerHelper/README.md

 # Model Maker Helper

+[The master branch is the version for ROS Kinetic, this branch is for ROS Noetic]

 I always found the whole process of fine tuning the parameters of a URDF model very tedious, even using Xacro.
 So, after learning to create ROS plugins using Qt, I made this tool that can make the whole process much faster and easier.
 With this tool, you can create a list of properties and modify them, and then click a button and have the changes reflect in Rviz and Gazebo.

 To get the plugin, clone this repository into your catkin workspace and run `catkin_make`.